 - This includes the set of instructions by which a computer is programmed for working and performing of specified tasks.

-- Programmes may be for controlling the functioning of the computers or they may also be some user-friendly programmes for specific needs
+- programs may be for controlling the functioning of the computers or they may also be some user-friendly programs for specific needs

-- Custom made programmes & solutions for special applications are also needed on a huge scale.
+- Custom made programs & solutions for special applications are also needed on a huge scale.